fredhutchio/r_intro/README.md

 [R for data analysis and visualization of Ecological Data](https://datacarpentry.org/R-ecology-lesson/), Copyright (c) Data Carpentry.

-Software requirements for this course can be found on [fredhutch.io's Software page](http://www.fredhutch.io/software/).
+**Required software**: Software requirements for this course can be found on [fredhutch.io's Software page](http://www.fredhutch.io/software/#r-and-rstudio).
+The HackMD (interactive page used for sharing links and information) for this course is here: https://hackmd.io/@k8hertweck/introR

 ## Schedule